runemalm/OpenDDD.NET/README.md

 If you want to jump straight in, we provide that opportunity through the conventional [WeatherForecast](...) project templates for Visual Studio, Rider IDE, etc.

 If you prefer to see some code examples, simply look below to see some extracts from the IAM project referenced above.
 We start with the env sample file.

-This is a project created from the .NET Core 3.1 project template:

 #### Env file